puzzle-js/puzzle-warden/README.md

 });
 ```

-Or you can customize cache configuration by passing object.
+Or you can customize cache configuration by passing an object.

 ```js
 warden.register('test', {